 This way you will have quite a good idea what winning players at your stakes do.
 If you are doing something very different and are losing money right now, there is a good chance that their approach is a bit better and you could change your game to that point.

 Remember, this first step is by far the most important one!
-In order to make a good plan, you need to know what mistakes you are making.
-Invest some time in figuring it out and take it very seriously.
-Even better – get a professional poker database review and have long-lasting results.
-Any coach who is offering this will help you identify your mistakes and will make a plan for how to proceed with your learning further on.
-Another option is to find your leaks yourself.
-If you want to do that, check out my step-by-step guide on how to find your poker mistakes or get some of the vital software.
+In order to make a good plan, you need to know what mistakes you are making, and you can find your leaks yourself.
+If you want to do that, check out my step-by-step guide on how to find your poker mistakes.

 When you have a full analysis of your game and know what mistakes you are making, the next step is to make a detailed personal plan and fix it one by one.
 We can call it “How to win at poker” plan.